ronxldwilson/deddit/To Do.md

 when we go to a subreddit, the post card shows r/tech but when you open it, it will show r/meme

+Create post button idempotency is missing

+Subreddit posts are not unique

 # Broken Links